 At CloudCfo, we believe that companies should, in theory, start preparing for the audit at the very start of the financial year that is being audited!
 What does that mean?
 As mentioned in more detail below, an efficient and successful audit process will usually be more likely in circumstances where a company’s books and accounts are well managed during the financial year!
 When audit season rolls around each year, the company will then have an excellent foundation (and preparation) for engaging with the auditor!

-However – let’s talk about now!
-In short, if your PH business is required to submit its Annual Income Tax Return and Audited Financial Statement during April 2022, you should already be commencing your plans for engaging an auditor and preparing the relevant information and documents to enable the auditors proceed with auditing your financial statements!
+However – let’s talk about it now!
+In short, if your PH business is required to submit its Annual Income Tax Return and Audited Financial Statement during April 2024, you should already be commencing your plans for engaging an auditor and preparing the relevant information and documents to enable the auditors to proceed with auditing your financial statements!

 Which Companies Need to Submit an Audited Financial Statement?